Great Prayers of the Old Testament

 18. I will not leave you orphans; I will come to you.

-4. whose minds the god of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them.
+*God's place is also secret because lost people have been blinded by the devil.
+In 2 Corinthians 4:3-4, Paul said, "But even if our gospel is veiled, it is veiled to those who are perishing, whose minds the god of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them."

--Are you trusting Him as your protection from the enemy?
+*Are you trusting in the LORD today as your refuge from the storm?
+Are you trusting Him as your protection from the enemy?

 *I used to get their newsletter, so I pulled over to try to meet them.
 Katie and I had a good visit with a beautiful young lady from Israel.
 Her name was Rivka.
 I asked Rivka how she got saved.
 She told me it was through the prayers and witness of other Jewish Christians.
 Rivka finally realized that Jesus is the Messiah of the Jews, and she trusted in the Lord.
 She told me, "If you are praying for someone, don't give up!
 That man prayed for me for two years before I got saved."

-*Rivka then told us of her plan to go back to Israel to start a Christian ministry with her fiancĂ©.
-I asked her if she was nervous about it and she said: “The safest place that we can ever be is right smack in the center of God’s will.”
+*Rivka then told us of her plan to go back to Israel to start a Christian ministry with her fiancé.
+I asked her if she was nervous about it and she said: "The safest place that we can ever be is right smack in the center of God's will."

-*In vs. 3-4, the writer begins to speak to everyone who trusts in the Lord, and he promises amazing protection from the Lord:
+*In vs. 3-4 the writer begins to speak to everyone who trusts in the LORD, and he promises amazing protection from the LORD:

 3. Surely He shall deliver you from the snare of the fowler And from the perilous pestilence.